Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 1. Install Alluxio on all Mesos nodes.
 2. Point Mesos to an Alluxio tarball.

+#### Setting configuration properties
+See the [Configuration Settings](Configuration-Settings.html) documentation for instructions on how to set configuration properties.

 #### Deploy with Alluxio already installed on all Mesos nodes